Spooghetti420/advent-of-code-2022/README.md

 it is visible from.
 It's a little complicated, but the [page for today](https://adventofcode.com/2022/day/8#part2) describes it quite well...

 The problem was solved with just a few loops, really.
 I couldn't say it's awfully perfect, but it's honest work :P

+### Day 9
+Alrighty, it was another nice one today, although I really must've spent a good deal longer on this one than I ought to have.
+Today's puzzle was about a rope, with a "head" and a "tail", where the head is moved manually, and the tail is assumed to follow according to some rules.
+In the first part, there was only one tail, and we just had to track how many squares it ever landed on, whereas for the second part, there were 9 tails, each of which attached to the first, and we had to track the squares that only the very end of the tail ever landed on.
+This time around I'm please with my solution :) (if anything because I didn't overkill it with classes!)!

+At any rate, a fine one it was today, and I'm glad the Expedition is advancing on its way.
+We reach the double-digits tomorrow...!